burnash/gspread/docs/oauth2.rst

     If you are concerned about giving the application access to your spreadsheets and Drive, use Service Accounts.

 ..
 NOTE::
     The user interface of Google Developers Console may be different when you're reading this.
-If you find that this document is out of sync with the actual UI please fix this.
+If you find that this document is out of sync with the actual UI, please update it.
 Improvements to the documentation are always welcome.
     Click **Edit on GitHub** in the top right corner of the page, make it better and submit a PR.